AlfredHealth

 Hep C is passed on through blood-to-blood contact.
 The most common transmission method in Australia is by sharing drug-injecting equipment, such as needles, spoons and syringes and tourniquets.

 Given Hep C is spread through blood, it is only transmitted through sexual contact if the blood of one sexual partner gets into an open cut of the other.
 Condoms should be used if there is fresh blood (including menstrual blood).
-This risk for acquiring Hep C through sex is significantly increased if a person has HIV infection, so people living with HIV are regularly tested for Hep C.
+This risk for acquiring Hep C through sex is significantly increased if a person has HIV infection.
+So people living with HIV are regularly tested for Hep C.

 Less common, but potential sources for Hep C infection include: